Shareholder Engagement Policy

 Both base and performance fee arrangements for all mandates are reviewed approximately once every three years, with the last review completed in 2018.
 The review is based on comparison of the fee arrangements against available market data, as well as the results of our ongoing monitoring of our asset managers over the previous three years.
-Our investment management agreements with our asset managers have no fixed term, but may be terminated with notice.
+Our investment management agreements with our asset managers are have no fixed term, but may be terminated with notice.
 They are also reviewed regularly, and no less frequently than annually.

 We expect our managers to engage in trading activity consistent with their investment mandate and investment strategy.
 We expect our managers to report and explain portfolio turnover and associated costs regularly.
 We impose turnover limits for each mandate that are consistent with the manager’s trading style, as well as the level of risk taken in each mandate.
 Each manager is required to report on compliance with these turnover limits.
 If turnover in a particular period exceed an agreed turnover limit, the manager is required to explain why this occurred.
 If we believe that the increased turnover is due to an underlying issue with the investment process, we would agree a remedial action with the manager to ensure that the investment process remains robust.
 Nevertheless, there may be good reasons why turnover in a particular period may exceed pre-agreed limits.